-- Scientists use models to describe patterns and predict behavior. - Scientific ideas may change in the face of new information. - Time is what enables us to recognize change. - The motion of an object is described by intervals of change. - Common sense rules for behavior are not always supported by science. - Scientific theories become part of societal thinking through a variety of paths.
-Interpreting data requires rigorous control of experimental procedures and variables - We develop some understanding of the world based on our everyday experiences. - Play and entertainment can be valuable resources for developing sound mental models.
+- Scientists use models to describe patterns and predict behavior. - Scientific ideas may change in the face of new information. - Time is what enables us to recognize change. - The motion of an object is described by intervals of change. - Common sense rules for behavior are not always supported by science. - Scientific theories become part of societal thinking through a variety of paths. - Interpreting data requires rigorous control of experimental procedures and variables - We develop some understanding of the world based on our everyday experiences.